 Tim Drawbridge joined NEWS10 in July 2013.
-He along with Cap, Andy, and Steve Teeling love the weather and strive to deliver accurate forecasts that allow you to plan your day and keep your family safe.
+He along with Cap and Greg Pollak love the weather and strive to deliver accurate forecasts that allow you to plan your day and keep your family safe.

-Tim actually wandered the hallways of NEWS10 during his first internship with Cap while also filling in for Andy at WNCE-TV (Channel 8) in Glens Falls in 1991.
+Tim actually wandered the hallways of NEWS10 during his first internship with Cap in 1991 while also filling in at WNCE-TV (Channel 8) in Glens Falls.
 He grew up on the East End of Long Island and is a graduate of Lyndon State College which is located in the Northeast Kingdom of Vermont.

 Tim is a member of the American Meteorological Society holding their TV Seal of Approval since August 1998.
 He also has been recognized by Metroland Newsweekly as “Best TV Weather Anchor” in their yearly, staff-compiled “Best of the Capital Region in 2004, 2007, and again in 2011.

-Tim returned to the Capital Region in September 2003 having worked Capital News 9 – now YNN – and, more recently, was known as the "weekend warrior" at WNYT.
+Tim returned to the Capital Region in September 2003 having worked Capital News 9 – YNN – now Time Warner Cable News.
+Before arriving at NEWS10, he was known as the “weekend warrior” doing double-shifts on the weekends for several years while working at WNYT.

-When Tim isn't doing the weather, he's hitting the gym, landscaping and gardening - obviously, when it's warm.
-He's also no stranger to the kitchen - yes, the dude can cook, bake, and grill.
-And yes, he's been a Mets and Jets fan since the days of Craig Swan pitching to John Stearns and Richard Todd throwing deep fly patterns to Wesley Walker and Kurt Sohn.
+When Tim isn’t doing the weather, he’s balancing life with his daughter while mixing in the gym, some fun in the kitchen – yes, the dude can cook, bake, and grill . . . and some fun in the dirt – landscaping and gardening – obviously, when it’s warm.
+And yes, he’s been a Mets and Jets fan since the days of Craig Swan pitching to John Stearns and Richard Todd throwing deep fly patterns to Wesley Walker and Kurt Sohn.